xbsonmez/getir-panel-team/README.md

 -There are two status todo and done.

--Double click done and drag and drop update status.
+-Double click, done button and drag and drop update status.
 *added buton to change status task for mobile view because drag and drop didnt work on mobile.

 -responsive